-If you're looking for the heart, humor, and spirt of Flint, Michigan — and cities like it all over the country — look no further than these four non-fiction books.
+If you're looking for the heart, humor, and, at times, horror of Flint, Michigan — and cities like it all over the country — look no further than these five non-fiction books.

 Rivethead: Tales from the Assembly Line by Ben Hamper

 I was assigned to the Cab Shop, an area more commonly known to its inhabitants as the Jungle.
 Lifers had told me that on a scale from one to ten — with one representing midtown Pompeii and ten being then GM Chairman Roger Smith's summer home — the Jungle rates about a minus six.

 "It wasn't difficult to see how they had come up with the name for the place.
 Ropes, wires and assorted black rubber cables drooped down and entangled everything.
 Sparks shot out in all direction — bouncing in the aisles, flying into the rafters and even ricocheting off the natives' heads.
 The noise level was deafening.
 It was like some hideous unrelenting tape loop of trains having sex.
 I realized instantly that, as far as new homes go, the Jungle left a lot to be desired.
 Me Tarzan, you screwed.

 Teardown: Memoir of a Vanishing City by Gordon Young

 I was headed to a vacant house owned by a friend of mine named Rich.
 Like me, he had grown up in Flint and eventually moved to San Francisco, where we met.
 He owned three “investment” properties in Flint, although the fact that all of them were empty indicated they weren’t exactly generating a lot of income.
 He had happily agreed to let me crash at one of them.
 “It’s good to have it look like there’s someone actually living there,” he had told me.
 “It keeps the thieves from stealing the plumbing.”